Some guitar makers never seem to get the credit they deserve. Carvin Guitars might be one of them.

 Carvin DC200 Review | Available Variations

 The DC200 comes in a wide variety of flavors.
-It comes in Koa, which is the one I am reviewing, but it also comes commonly in Ash or Alder, and in Walnut as well.
+It comes in Koa, Ash, Alder, and Walnut.

-The tremolo bar on the one I am reviewing is a Wilkinson tremolo, but there is a version of the DC200 that comes with a Floyd Rose bar, and there are two different fixed bridges available as well.
+The tremolo bar on the one I am reviewing is a Wilkinson tremolo.
+However, there is a version of the DC200 that comes with a Floyd Rose bar.
+There are two different fixed bridges available as well.

 There is, for some people, a never-ending search for a solid-body guitar that is capable of producing tones that are as rich as a great hollow-body.
 There is, unfortunately, no such animal.

-But as you can tell in this Carvin DC200 review, this guitar comes darn close and it does so while at the same time offering perhaps the fastest neck and maybe the most versatility of any guitar available.
+But as you can tell, this guitar comes darn close.
+And, it does so while at the offering perhaps the fastest neck and maybe the most versatility of any guitar available.
 Regardless of what you play, if you are looking for a solid-body guitar, then the DC200 is a great choice.

 Some photo courtesy The Carvin Museum